Deciding on the type of motorhome, campervan or RV you need

 Self-contained vs non-self contained

 If you want to park your campervan somewhere for the night, you may be required to have a self-contained vehicle.
 For example, in New Zealand, your vehicle must be certified self-contained if you want to stay in a freedom camping area.
+This also applies in Australia.
+So make sure you hire a self-contained camper, especially if you want to camp in Sydney, Melbourne, or Brisbane.

 A campervan is considered self-contained if it can hold waste water for up to 3 days.
 This includes your water supply, grey water, which is water from the sink and shower, and septic waste.
 Other features of a self-contained camper include: